-As with any industry, the first step for comprehending it is to understand and speak the language.
-Knowledge of the basic health insurance terminology is critical in comparing plans and choosing the right one.
-It is also a key to grasping the business aspect of the relationship between patients and providers of health care.
-Below are some basic terms and definitions pertinent to this end.
+In any industry, the first step for understanding it is to know the language.
+Knowledge of the basic health insurance terminology is critical to navigating the health insurance landscape.
+Except for a few exceptions it is also vital to grasping the business aspect of the relationship between patients and providers of health care.

 Affordable Care Act (ACA) – Legislation signed into law by Pres.
 Obama on March 23, 2010.
 It requires that all Americans maintain minimal essential health insurance coverage starting in 2014.
 Since that time health insurance companies have had to cease denying coverage to individuals based on pre-existing conditions.
 The full name for the law is the Patient Protection and Affordable Care Act (PPACA)

 Allowable Charge – A discounted dollar amount that a health insurance company considers payment in full for services provided a member.
 Specific allowable charges for a number of different services or items are a part of a contract between an insurance company and a network provider.
 The provider must adjust any actual charge in excess of the allowable charge as a write off.
-Allowed amount, approved charge and maximum allowable are synonyms.
+Allowed amount, approved charge and maximum allowable are synonyms for allowable charge.

-The allowable charge for a nonparticipating provider who takes Medicare assignment is 5% lower than a participating provider.
-He or she can charge a patient more for non-assigned claims though.
+In the case of Medicare, the allowable charge for a nonparticipating provider who takes Medicare assignment is 5% lower than a participating provider.
+That provider can charge a patient more for non-assigned claims though.
 The reason is the Medicare limiting charge that applies in such cases.

 Capitation – A payment arrangement between a health insurance company and a health care provider not based on the amount of service provided.
 Rather, the insurance company pays the provider a set monthly dollar amount based on the number of patients he or she is responsible for treating.
 It is most common with HMO plans.
 For example, a plan agrees to pay a PCP five dollars per month for every assigned patient.
 If that provider is a PCP for 500 patients in a given month the payment would be $2500.
 The payment would be the same whether there were a hundred office visits or 10 office visits pertaining to those patients in one month.
 The reimbursement arrangement is the opposite of a fee-for-service one.

 Coinsurance – Is a percentage of an allowable charge for medical service which the covered member is responsible for paying.
-The member generally pays it after satisfying any copayment or deductible.
+The member generally pays it after satisfying a deductible.
 For example, if an insurance company covers 80% of allowable charges the coinsurance is 20%.

 Copayment – Is a specific charge which a health insurance plan requires a patient to make for a specific medical service, after which the insurance company pays for the remainder of the charges.
 Copayments commonly applied to doctor office visits and brand-name prescription medications.
 A $15 copayment for an office visit is an example.